spencewood/clubs/docs/deployment.md

 **Security benefits:**
 - Port 2019 (Caddy Admin API) is never exposed to the host machine
-- Port 8080 (Clubs API) is never exposed to the host machine
+- Port 80 (Clubs UI) is only accessible via Caddy reverse proxy
 - All communication between Clubs and Caddy happens over internal Docker network
 - Only HTTPS traffic from Caddy reaches the outside world
 - You can add authentication/authorization at the Caddy level